korlibs-archive/korio/README.md

 ### Jails

-In order to increase security, Vfs engine provides a JailVfs that allows you to sandbox VFS operations inside an specific folder.
+In order to increase security, Vfs engine provides a JailVfs that allows you to sandbox VFS operations inside a specific folder.
 So you can do the following:

 ```kotlin